When Is the Best Time

 Arches National Park, with the highest density of natural arches in the world, is just mesmerizing.
 There are more than 2000 arches in this area waiting for you to get explored.

-Arches is exceptional therefore the day visitor numbers are increasing reaching two million visitors annually soon.
+Arches is exceptional therefore, the day visitor numbers are increasing, reaching two million visitors annually soon.
 Nevertheless, you can beat the crowds.
 You'd like to know more?
-Continue reading for an amazing day in a fascinating landscape.
+Continue reading for an amazing day in this fascinating landscape.

 Weather and Crowds for Each Season

 Arches National Park is popular and therefore crowded during the day and packed at weekends.
-The entry is closed for hours usually 11 am and earlier until 3 pm to limit the cars inside the National Park.
-To dodge the crowds come either early morning or in the afternoon.
+The entry is closed for hours, usually 11 am and earlier until 3 pm, to limit the cars inside the National Park.
+To dodge the crowds, come either early morning or in the afternoon.
 The quietest time of the year is the wintertime.
-Ray a professional photographer of whom some of the pictures are prefers the winter as well.
+Ray, a professional photographer of whom some of the pictures are, also prefers the winter.

-The best time to visit Arches regarding the weather and crowds are from October to April.
+The best time to visit Arches regarding the weather and crowds is from late October to March.
 Enjoying the tranquillity of the park almost alone is best in the winter.
 Arches is located at 4.000 feet/ 1.200 m elevation on the Colorado plateau the reason that temperatures drop significantly at night.
-Rain occurs but overall only around 2.4, inches/ 60 mm only.
+Rain occurs but overall, only around 2.4 inches/ 60 mm only.

-March temperatures are already comfortable ranging from 55-64°F/13-18°C tough nights reach almost freezing temps.
+March temperatures are already comfortable, ranging from 55-64°F/13-18°C tough nights reach almost freezing temps.
 April is pleasant in the low 70s°F/ slightly above 20°C. Crowds are bearable except for Easter; the Spring Break.
 Honestly, try to avoid the "Jeep Week" in Moab which is crazy busy.
 Dates for 2022; April 9 to 22nd.
-If you don't mind colder temperatures it's a great time to enjoy the magnificent arches on several trails inside the park.
+If you don't mind colder temperatures, it's a great time to enjoy the magnificent arches on several trails inside the park.